Minnesota All Star Prospects

 Randy Requested a Proposal

-Barron thought the board was just plain hostile top him and to all-stars.
-He was a bit surprised when Mike Perry called to tell him that Randy had "greenlighted zip code" and Randy needed a proposal.
-Then again, Mr. Schaub had been very complimentary of the job done to revuild the Junior D1 Division as well as All Stars.
-Randy always said he is for opportunity for Legion kids.
-So whyt not a coach-driven test program.
+Barron thought the board was just plain hostile to him and to all-stars.
+He was a bit surprised when Mike Perry called to tell him that Randy had "greenlighted zip code".
+Randy said he liked Barron's ideas and he wanted a proposal to back up the verbal description.
+Well, Randy had been nice and supportive of all-stars since the beginning.
+He was complimentary with ithe growth and development and execution of All Stars.
+Randy had said he was for growth and opportunity for Legion kids.
+So why not a coach-driven test program.
 If it worked great.
 If it fell flat on its face then fine.
-As Mike said - Let's do it for Randy.
+Mike pushed - Let's do it for Randy.

-• All Stars had to be “build it they will come” approach.
-No system existed for all-stars.
+• All Star started as an "idea" that was described on two sheets of paper.
+It had to be a “build it they will come” approach.
+No systems existed for all-stars.
 Everything had to be developed and put in place with the hope that there would be sufficient interest to fill uniforms.
 There was no guarantee of success.
+It was a gamble, bnut one that we were confident in.

 • Zip Codes would have the opposite process.
-You must interested and committed coaches and programs up front.
+You must know if there is actual interest and committed coaches up front.
 If there was insufficient interest or if people could not commit, there would be no reason to waste time generating a proposal.
+You need the trial pool before you create and present a proposal.

 Steps To Take: The Pre- Board Recommendation Process